lfparis/forge-python-wrapper/docs/README.md

 project.add_folder(parent_folder_id, "New Folder Name")

-# 2-legged authorization - Needed for methods that use the BIM 360 API
+# 2-legged context - Needed for methods that use the BIM 360 API
 app = ForgeApp(
     client_id="your_app_client_id",
     client_secret="your_app_client_secret",